Cozy Toddler and Baby Snowsuits for a Fun-Filled Winter

 Best baby girl snowsuit

 Hatley’s prints—like these prancing reindeer—are super-sweet.
 (Not a Bambi fan?
 It also comes in penguin and polar animal prints.)
 This baby girl snowsuit is designed with optional fold-over mittens and booties and elastic bindings at the leg openings to keep snow out.

 Best baby boy snowsuit

-The Columbia baby snowsuit in “timberwolf”—a print of fallen leaves in many shades of green and brown—is a handsome pick any little guy, especially if you’re looking for something beyond the expected blue or a baby boy snowsuit.
-But there’s also much more going for it beyond looks—namely, a warm down filling, soft microfleece inside the hood and torso (in an awesome high-contrast orange, no less!) and a wind- and water-resistant shell.
+This option from Columbia is a handsome pick for any little guy, especially if you’re looking for something beyond the expected blue or a baby boy snowsuit.
+But there’s also much more going for it beyond looks—namely, a warm down filling, soft microfleece inside the hood and torso and a wind- and water-resistant shell.

 Best baby snowsuit for boys and girls

-Your little one—boy or girl—is sure to look fly in this “flint gray” baby puffer snowsuit that’s quilted and water-repellant, Gap’s warmest baby bunting option.
+Your little one—boy or girl—is sure to look fly in this “flint gray” baby snowsuit that’s quilted and water-repellant, Gap’s warmest baby bunting option.
 Reviewers report that its down fill (bolstered by a full fleece lining) keeps baby nice and toasty.
 It has two full zippers on the front, elasticized leg openings and the fold-over mitts and booties are optional in case your little one wants to give real snow boots a spin.

 Best fleece baby snowsuit

 Best designer baby snowsuit

-Ralph Lauren’s luxe baby down snowsuit, a stylish peach puffer lined with the brand’s iconic vintage check pattern, is bolstered with 650-fill power down—meaning it’ll keep your little one super warm.
+Burberry’s luxe baby down snowsuit, a stylish peach puffer lined with the brand’s iconic vintage check pattern, is bolstered with duck down and feathers—meaning it’ll keep your little one super warm.
 It features a full zip, hood and detachable snap mittens and booties.
 A chic baby girl snowsuit if ever we saw one!

 Best bargain baby snowsuit

-Cheap snowsuits for babies make a lot of sense—after all, little ones are guaranteed to outgrow their wardrobe next year, and chances are, they’re not going to give the suit a tough workout like a 5-year-old might.
+Low-priced baby snowsuits make a lot of sense—after all, little ones are guaranteed to outgrow their wardrobe next year, and chances are, they’re not going to give the suit a tough workout like a 5-year-old might.
 A good pick?
 Old Navy baby snowsuits.
 They’re footed, so they’re perfect for young ones who aren’t quite on their feet yet.
-Choose from a pink or polka dot baby girl snowsuit and a green baby boy snowsuit, each with a microfleece lining and a plush filling in the quilted shell.
+Choose from a leopard print baby girl snowsuit and a camo baby boy snowsuit, each with a hood, microfleece lining and a plush filling in the water- and wind-resistant shell.